bertramrichter/brplotviz/README.md

-`brplotviz` are plot utitilies for outputting plots using `matplotlib` and nicely formatted tables according to the personal taste of Bertram Richter.
+`brplotviz` are plot utilities for outputting plots using `matplotlib` and nicely formatted tables according to the personal taste of Bertram Richter.

 # Getting started
 This package provides functions to simplify the output of nicely fomatted graphs.